facelessuser/backrefs/docs/src/markdown/index.md

 ### Search & Replace Together

 If you plan on using both the search and replace features, using `compile_search` and `compile_replace` can be a little awkward.
 If you wish to use something a bit more familiar, you can use the `compile` function to create a pattern object that mimics Re and Regex's pattern object.
-Once created, it will work very similar to how Re and Regex works.
+Once created, it will work very similar to how Re and Regex pattern objects work.
 It will also auto compile replace patterns for you:

 ```pycon3
 >>> pattern = bre.compile(r'(\p{Letter}+)')